Talent development and engagement

 Employee Engagement

 Creating a highly engaging workplace experience for its employees is also critical to building a culture of better across IGM Financial.
-The company’s annual employee engagement survey helps measure the health of the organization and short pulse surveys provide feedback on specific topics.
-The 2022 engagement survey revealed an overall engagement index of 79%, compared to 74% for the global benchmark index.
-Regular updates are given to employees from their CEOs and other senior executives via email communications, webcasts and employee forums and divisional townhall meetings.
-Intranets and dedicated information hubs, as well as email bulletins and newsletters.
-Leaders were given access to their business area’s anonymized engagement survey results to facilitate post-survey conversations and take relevant action.
+The company’s annual employee engagement survey helps measure the health of the organization and short pulse surveys provide feedback on specific topics such as sustainability, wellness and hybrid work.
+The 2023 engagement survey revealed an overall engagement index of 78%, compared to 75% for the global benchmark index.
+Regular updates are given to employees from their CEOs and other senior executives via email communications, webcasts, employee forums and divisional townhall meetings.
+Leaders are given access to their business area’s anonymized engagement survey results to facilitate post-survey conversations and take relevant action.

 For its part, GBL conducted 12 employee surveys during the first half of 2023, ensuring that each employee’s satisfaction is measured at least monthly.